scorta/scorta.github.io/README.md

+## Read me

-## This repo is a short summary about me
+This is a temlate for a simple "About me" page.

 Live version: https://scorta.github.io

-You can use this as a template for your own "About Me" page.